orb-lang/helm/doc/md/helm/helm-db.md

 CREATE TABLE IF NOT EXISTS premise ( session INTEGER NOT NULL, line INTEGER NOT NULL,
-   -- order is 1-indexed for Lua compatibility order INTEGER NOT NULL CHECK (order > 0), title TEXT, status STRING NOT NULL CHECK (
+   -- ordinal is 1-indexed for Lua compatibility
+   -- "ordinal" not "order" because SQL ordinal INTEGER NOT NULL CHECK (ordinal > 0), title TEXT, status STRING NOT NULL CHECK (
       status = 'accept' or status = 'reject' or status = 'ignore' ),
-   PRIMARY KEY (session, order) ON CONFLICT REPLACE FOREIGN KEY (session)
+   PRIMARY KEY (session, ordinal) ON CONFLICT REPLACE FOREIGN KEY (session)
       REFERENCES session (session_id)
       ON DELETE CASCADE